lucasomigli/macro-analyst/readme.md

 - Government Spending
 - Interest Bill / GDP
 - Liquidity Ratio and % Change

-### Central Bank Finance:
 - Central Bank Balance Sheet (Quarterly)
 - (Calculated) CBBS / GDP

+### Balance of Payments:
+These will need to be graphed on the same chart.
+Giving also a chance to download the original BOP source files.
+- Current Account Balance
+- Capital Account Balance
+- Net Errors And Omissions

 ### Trades Data:
 - Trades Imports
 - Trades Exports

-### Securities
-- Government Bonds (2Y, 5Y, 10Y, 20Y)
-- Stock Market Index
-- Commodities

 ## Issue Log
 - Fix Investing.com links to be scraped and stored in database for quick access.
 - Format .xls and .xlsx to dataframe.
 Create separate scripts by country.
-- Fix Swedish SCB API to download csv formatted data
+- Fix Swedish SCB API to download .csv formatted data
-- Add descriptive stats histogram
+- Add descriptive statistics histogram
-- Have Charts divided by kind in tab groups (See above)
+- Divide charts by type in separate tab groups (See above)
 - Fix Bollinger Bands and SMAs not showing correctly
-- Synronise date ranges slider with % side chart
+- Synronize date range sliders with % change chart
 - Design and format BOP chart
-- Design and format Central Bank Balance Sheet
+- Design and plot Central Bank Balance Sheet
 - (Ongoing) Add more countries and data

 ## Ideas Log
 - Business cycle meter.
-Scorecoards the level of inflation/deflation currently present in the analysed country
+Scorecards the level of inflation/deflation currently present in the analysed country
 - Business idea

 Libraries used: